andreevym/gophkeeper/CLIENT.md

+Here's the updated documentation to reflect the changes for the `uploadFile` command, which now supports both updating an existing file by specifying a vault ID or creating a new file if no ID is provided.

 # GophKeeper Client

 GophKeeper Client is the client-side application of the GophKeeper system, which allows users to securely store and manage their vaults containing logins, passwords, binary data, and other private information.